morti747/Python-Penetration/README.md

 # :zap: Target executes our python script :zap:

-:star: Step 2: Imagine the target has downloaded an executable file like a free application that our attacker uploaded befor from internet, now he want to install that application that contains our Trojan, so when he executes our file, our python script start working. it asks the server name, we put the server's name [DESKTOP-E80I7RR] and the connection will be created between these two machines. as the result you can see ``` Connected to the server successfully ``` on CLI of the target PC.
+:star: Step 2: Imagine the target has downloaded an executable file like a free application that our attacker uploaded before from the Internet, now he wants to install that application that contains our Trojan, so when he executes our file, our python script starts working. it asks for the server name, we put the server's name [DESKTOP-E80I7RR] and the connection will be created between these two machines. as the result you can see ``` Connected to the server successfully ``` on CLI of the target PC.

 ```python